tabotaab/docker-cogent/README.md

-# How to run docker-cogent
+# How to run docker-cogent-cupcake

 # First option :
 *> docker run -v /yourdatadir:/data --rm -it cogent*